gramineproject/graphene/Documentation/quickstart.rst

 SGX Quick Start
 ---------------

+Graphene-SGX requires that the FSGSBASE feature of recent processors is enabled in the Linux kernel.
+For the ways to enable the FSGSBASE feature, please refer to :doc:`building`.

 Before you run any applications in Graphene-SGX, please make sure that Intel SGX SDK and the SGX driver are installed on your system.
 We recommend using Intel SGX SDK and the SGX driver no older than version 1.9 (or the DCAP SGX SDK and